radovskyb/poller/README.md

 # poller

-`poller` is used to easily create custom polling functionality for an application and returns events and errors over channels when a custom polling functions implementing the poller interface are run every specified duration.
+`poller` is used to easily create custom polling functionality for an application and returns events and errors over channels when custom polling functions implementing the poller interface are run every specified duration.

 # Installation